3. Significant accounting policies

 l) Leases

 The determination of whether an arrangement is (or contains) a lease is based on the substance of the arrangement at the inception of the lease.
-The arrangement is, or contains, a lease if fulfillment of the arrangement is dependent on the use of a specific asset or assets and the arrangement conveys a right to use the asset or assets, even if that right is not explicitly specified in an arrangement.
+The arrangement is, or contains, a lease if fulfillment of the arrangement is dependent on the use of a specific asset or assets and the arrangement convey a right to use the asset or assets, even if that right is not explicitly specified in an arrangement.

 The Company as a lessee

 The Company’s lease asset classes primarily consist of leases for Land, Buildings, Plant & Machinery including vehicles.
 The Company assesses whether a contract is or contains a lease, at inception of a contract.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether:

-i. the contract involves the use of an identified asset;
+i. the contract involves the use of an identified asset.

 ii. the Company has substantially all of the economic benefits from use of the asset through the period of the lease; and